antitoxic/bg.antitoxic.napopa.com/_posts/2013-05-07-distraction-free.md

  * Focus on editor, light editor with dark UI
  * Quick temporary access to panels (Double `Alt`)
  * Full screen, dedicated monitor for IDE

+You would think tabs are nice and useful.
+At least I thought so.
+Actually are a huge distraction.
+Especially in semi-large projects in which you end up opening a list of files one after another and the tabs get on several rows or the files you initially had opened are now closed in order to save space.
+You are still aware where in the project are you thanks to the neat shortcuts mentioned below.

 ### Goodness & shortcuts
 Of which the favourite picks: